erkkimon/vllama/README.md

 ## Supported Models

 vllama can run any GGUF model available on Ollama, but compatibility ultimately depends on vLLM's support for the model architecture.
 The table below lists models that have been tested or are good candidates for local coding tasks.
+If you have managed to run a GGUF model using vLLM, please open an issue with the command you have used for running the GGUF model on vLLM – it helps a lot in integration work.
+Let's make local programming happen!

 | Model Family | Status | Notes |
 |---|---|---|